Ecotrust/madrona/docs/tutorial_appgen.rst

 2. Creating an initial app using the graphical "Madrona App Generator"
 3. Customizing the app

+.. note:: You'll need a Windows or OSX system that can run the Google Earth Web Plugin

 Downloading and installing the virtual machine
 ###############################################

 First we need to get the Madrona VM up and running on your machine:

 1. Download and install `VirtualBox <http://www.virtualbox.org/>`_ for your operating system

 2. Download the `Madrona Virtual Machine <https://s3.amazonaws.com/madrona_vm/madrona_virtual_v1.ova>`_ (.ova format; ~ 1GB)